GurditLubana/Group-10-Meal-Planner/Devlog.md

    - Created V1 of the data interface based on current stubDB
    - Started creating a entity relationship diagram

+### 2022-06-17
+     Dev:
+      - Manraj
+Duration: 5hrs
+   Tasks:
+   - Researched HSQL and how does it works and made some notes
+   - wathced videos and learnt about switching databases

 ### 2022-06-19
      Dev:
       - Dane